subpolare/life-calendar/README.md

 We try to keep our code simple and stupid, because we are not very smart ourselves, and the only developer is a bioinformatician.

+## 📅 Calendar of Life

+Design and inspiration was sourced from [kurzgesagt shop poster](https://shop-us.kurzgesagt.org/collections/posters/products/lifespan-calendar-poster).
+Rendering is done using matplotlib only.

 ## 👩‍💼 License

 [MIT](LICENSE.md)